lzocateli/devops-agent-pool-linux/README.md

     -e HTTP_PROXY=http://proxy.domain.com:80 `
     -e HTTPS_PROXY=http://proxy.domain.com:80 `
     -e NO_PROXY=domain.com `
+    -e PROXY_USER=myuser `
     -e PROXY_PASSWORD=XYZ `
-    -e PROXY_USER=myuser `
-    -v /var/azagent-01:/data `
+    -v /var/azagent-01:/agent/_work `
     nuuvedevops/devops-agent-pool-linux:linux-x64-agent-1.0.0
 ````

 The -v parameter indicates that a volume is being mounted on the container host,
 so it will be possible to keep the _work folder even if the container is not running.

 If you do not want to use a volume on the host, just remove the -v line from docker run.

-## Step by Step
+**Remember if:**
+- Path to the left of : is the host path
+- Path to the right of : is the path inside the container

+## Attention, if you use proxy
+* Caso você estiver usando proxy, e possuir dominos em "NO_PROXY", você precisara fazer esse passo a passo:
-- git clone from this repository
+    1. git clone from this repository
-- Edit file /devops-agent-pool-linux/agent/install-agent.ps1, change variable $agentVersion = "2.186.1"
-- cd /devops-agent-pool-linux/docker
-- execute: build-docker-agent.ps1 -dockerId xxxxx -dockerToken yyyyyyyyyyyyy
-- A docker image will be created, run the command docker run (described above) or run-container.ps1 (which should be in your path)
+    2. Crie o arquivo ".proxybypass" dentro da pasta /base-image/agent/
+    3. Execute o comando para criação da sua imagem, conforme instruções em: /base-image/agent/readme.md

 ## Maintainers